 Chiropractic Economics reported average gross billing for chiropractors in 2016 was $689,092 and the average total collections were $384,627.
-What this means is almost half of chiropractors services was uncollected.
+What this means is that almost half of chiropractors’ services were uncollected.
 What would you do with an extra $300,000?
-Even if you improved your collections rate by 50%, that’s enough for the average chiropractor to buy a new office every year.
+Even if you improve your collections rate by 50%, that’s enough for the average chiropractor to buy a new office every year.
 So as you can see, an efficient collections process is a critical component to the success of your business.

 Since the majority of chiropractic patients have insurance, it’s important to focus first on a reliable insurance collections process.
 The most effective and cost-free way to do this is to manage insurance claims yourself instead of paying thousands to outsource this service.

 Just how much money do claims processing services cost?
 Well, industry average is roughly seven percent.
 So let’s say you’re an average chiropractor and 60% of your collections is insurance, could be spending roughly $16,000 in claims processing fees.
 That’s a chunk of change for a service you can easily do yourself.

 Not only does in-house claims processing save you thousands but your collection rates will likely increase.
 No one cares about your hard-earned money more than you do, right?
 But to successfully manage your insurance claims, you need to create an efficient and accurate in-house claims processing system.
 Here are four easy steps to follow.